 This dish takes less than 20 minutes to make and is rich in vitamins.
 I find it great to serve as a vegetable side dish to add to our meal.

 I hope you enjoy making this sautéed peas and trumpet mushroom.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - Bring a small pot of water to boil, carefully add in the mushroom, peas and carrots, boil for 2-3 minutes, drain well and set aside.